Umuzi-org/tech-department/content/topics/kotlin/basic-control-flow/_index.md

-If you&#39;re using if as an expression rather than a statement (for example, returning its value or assigning it to a variable), the expression is required to have an else branch.
+If you're using "if" as an expression rather than a statement (for example, returning its value or assigning it to a variable), the expression is required to have an else branch.

 ### When Expression